Woman who allegedly owes €3,300 for M50 tolls has car seized

 Counsel said Ms Moore also issued court proceedings claiming damages arising out of the alleged wrongful seizure and sale of her car.

-Mr Justice Seamus Noonan granted leave for judicual review aimed at quashing the order of the District Court setting aside the judgment granted against Ms Moore in relation to the alleged toll debt.
+Mr Justice Seamus Noonan granted leave for judicial review aimed at quashing the order of the District Court setting aside the judgment granted against Ms Moore in relation to the alleged toll debt.

 The case will come back before the court next February.